conversejs/converse.js/docs/source/configuration.rst

 * Default:  ``false``

-If set to ``true``, a send button will be visible to activate send message operation via mouse, without keyboard.
+If set to ``true``, a button will be visible which can be clicked to send a message.

 sounds_path
 -----------